charlola/hugo-theme-charlolamode/README.md

 ## Thank you!

+I invested my own time to build this and it's completely for free.
+If this template have saved you time, feel free to support this page with a [coffee donation](https://ko-fi.com/heycharlola) :)

 I'd love to get feedback.
 Send a message via LinkedIn.
-Feel free to support this page with a [coffee donation](https://ko-fi.com/heycharlola) :)

 ## Online Website